Forced labor in California: U.S. acquisition and consequences of the Gold Rush

-California Genocide
+California genocide

-American settlers who came to California during the Gold Rush often found themselves at odds with the native population in the area.
-The confrontation between Americans and natives was often brutal, resulting in the enslavement, murder, and rape of Native Californian men, women, and children.
-As more hostile interactions began to take place between Americans and natives, incidents such as the Bloody Island massacre near Clear Lake of 1849 began to take place.
-During the Gold Rush, the native population of the Central Valley and adjacent hills and mountains decreased from around 150,000 to 50,000.
+American settlers who came to California during the Gold Rush often found themselves at odds with the Native people of the area.
+The confrontation between Native people and Americans was often brutal, resulting in the enslavement, murder, and rape of Native Californian men, women, and children.
+As more hostile interactions began to take place between Native people and Americans, incidents such as the Bloody Island massacre near Clear Lake of 1849 began to take place.
+During the Gold Rush, the Native population of the Central Valley and adjacent hills and mountains decreased from around 150,000 to 50,000.

 Between 1851 and 1852, the federal government appointed three Native American commissioners—Redick McKee, George W. Barbour, and O. M. Wozencraft—to negotiate treaties with Native Californians.
-At the time, native tribes were recognized as foreign nations, making treaties the legal form of negotiation.
+At the time, Native tribes were recognized as foreign nations, making treaties the legal form of negotiation.
 However, the commissioners that were appointed knew nothing about Native Californians or their culture, making the process extremely difficult.
 18 treaties were drafted, allocating 7.5% of the state of California to Native Californians residing in reservations.
 However, in June 1852, all of the treaties were rejected by the Senate and marked as classified documents; they were not seen again until 1905.

-U.S. Legislature
+U.S. legislature

 Despite being admitted to the Union as a free state on September 9, 1850, the 1850 Act for the Government and Protection of Indians allowed for the indenture of Native Californians.
-This act introduced a system of custodianship for indigenous children and established convict leasing as a form of forced labor.
+This act introduced a system of custodianship for Indigenous children and established convict leasing as a form of forced labor.
 These systems were supported by the legal authorization of corporal punishment for Native Americans and stripped them of numerous legal rights.
 In 1860, the Act was amended to allow any Native Californians who were not already indentured to be kidnapped under the guise of apprenticeship.
 In an 1867 analysis done for the Secretary of War, it was noted that the rapid advancement of American settlements had greatly depleted sources of fish, wild fowl, game, nuts, and roots.
 By 1870, the population of Native Californians had declined from 40,000 at the time of the United States acquisition of California to 20,000.

 Abolition

 During the American Civil War various political factions in opposition to slavery and other forms of forced labor united as the Union Party and began to slowly dismantle forced labor systems in California.
 Republicans had decried the kidnapping and forced apprenticeship of Native Americans but still viewed the arrests and leasing of Native Americans as a necessary evil to civilize them.

 In April 1863, after the declaration of the Emancipation Proclamation, the California legislature abolished all forms of legal indenture and apprenticeship for Native Americans.
 Illegal slave raiding and holding continued afterwards but died out around 1870.
-The end came due to the increase in European and Chinese immigrants that served as cheap laborers, and the massive reduction of California's indigenous population.
+The end came due to the increase in European and Chinese immigrants that served as cheap laborers, and the massive reduction of California's Indigenous population.